typhoon-data-org/typhoon-orchestrator/docs/getting-started/using-components.md

 This calls the entire end to end flow that is packaged in the  **`typhoon.db_to_snowflake`** flow.
 This component example is fully [idempotent][3] with added DHW staging metadata.

-Note even more productive is to have the table names as typhoon variables, keeping the YAML very clean and easy to read.
+Note even more productive is to have the [table names as typhoon variables][5], keeping the YAML very clean and easy to read.
 We have kept this simple for the example by using a list.

 ```YAML
 name: source_to_snowflake